 Leibniz his “idea" of monads - the very smallest bits of

-point in this direction to suggest that, at the very least,
+only point in this direction to suggest that, at the

-especially given certain experiments pursued in work on
+experiments pursued in work on quantum physics which

-quantum physics which shows that particles seemed to be
+shows that particles seemed to be united in a

-great distances.
-Einstein called it: “spooky action at
+distances.
+Einstein called it: “spooky action at a

 had about material causality.